matrix-org/matrix-spec-proposals/proposals/3489-location-streaming.md

   *Sharing ephemeral streams of location data*.
 Equivalent of this MSC, but using ephemeral events, for greater privacy but reduced historical functionality.

+## Implementations

+Element (Web, Android and iOS) implementations based on this MSC are underway in April 2022, and feedback from those implementations has been incorporated into updates of this document.